Magnitude 5.9 quake strikes along California-Nevada border - News Break

 There were no immediate reports of damage or injuries.

 The earthquake struck at 3:49 p.m. in a region about 250 miles (402 kilometers) east of San Francisco and south of Lake Tahoe.
-Its epicenter was 4 miles (6.5 km) west-southwest of Walker, California.
+Its epicenter was 20 miles (32 kilometers) southwest of Smith Valley, Nevada.
 It was followed by a dozen aftershocks, with at least one with a 4.6 magnitude, the USGS said.

 Sally Rosen, who owns a popular burger restaurant in Walker, near the epicenter, said her 2-year-old was napping in her arms in her home behind the restaurant when the earthquake hit.